Why is it important to keep daily records, reports or site diary at your construction site?

 Construction site records may be used for your own protection in disputes

 Last but not least, by archiving daily activities you also create a document trail to explain the events if needed.
-That being said we need to mention that in worst case scenario you would need to keep the record of the state of your contract at the construction site in order to protect yourself and your company.
-You may need daily reports during the construction phase of your project or long time after the completion date.
-If you’r still working on the project you should include all obstacles and issues in your site diary.
+In worst case scenario you would need to keep the record of the state of your contract.
+You may require it in order to protect yourself and your company.
+You may need daily reports during the construction phase of your project.
+Also it’s good to keep them for a long time after the completion date.
+If you’re still working on the project you should include all obstacles and issues in your site diary.
 This way you can provide a proof that you communicated necessary information to the client or another contractor on your building site.

 Keeping daily records may help you in protecting from contractual risks and commercial or scheduling claims.
-As a simple example I can recall recent claims from the plant hiring company who wanted us to pay for rental of equipment even a year after it was off-hired.
+As a simple example I can recall recent claims from the plant hiring company.
+They wanted us to pay for rental of equipment even a year after it was off-hired.
 We kept meticulous records of communication between plant hiring supplier.
 These were for example delivery and collection booking forms which were added to construction daily reports.
-In such a way we were able to convince them that the item was no longer in use by us and they must have missed it when it arrived at their depot.
+In such a way we were able to convince them that the item was no longer in use by us.
+They must have missed it when it arrived at their depot.

 What should you do when you are leaving the construction project?

 Fortunately, I don’t need to write about it in full details as there’s a great article by Anthony Igra who describes various situations in which construction managers may find themselves and what to do in any of these cases.
 You can read the full post here.
-However, if I were to sum it up I would say that you should keep the records of all your involvements (as far as reasonably practicable) and keep it on the photos, daily reports, commercial summaries and progress trackers.
+To sum it up I would say that you should keep the records of all your involvements.
+Try to keep it on the photos, daily reports, commercial summaries and progress trackers.
 You never know whether you will need it for the future.

 How to keep construction site records, especially site diary and construction field report?